Cone length and Lusternik-Schnirelmann category in rational homotopy: Introduction and recalls

 \begin{proposition}[{\cite{Takens,Octav1}}] For any path-connected normal ANR, $X$, there is a suspension $\Sigma Z$ such that $\cl(X\vee \Sigma Z)=\cat X$.
 Moreover,

 \end{proposition}

 Let's now enter in the rational world.
 Here by ``rational space'' we mean a simply connected space whose homotopy groups are rational vector spaces.
-The definition of cone-length (\defref{def:conelength}) requires some adaptation for which we follow \cite{Octav2}: the cofibration sequence starts with $i=2$, the space $X_{1}$ is required to be of the homotopy type of the rationalization of a simply connected suspension and the spaces $Z_{\ast}$ have to be rational.
+The definition of cone-length requires some adaptation for which we follow \cite[Page 836]{Octav2}: for rational spaces, in \defref{def:conelength}, the cofibration sequence starts with $i=2$, the space $Y_{1}$ is required to be of the homotopy type of the rationalization of a simply connected suspension and the spaces $Z_{i}$ have to be rational and simply connected.

 With rational spaces, the behaviors of $\cat$ and $\cl$ are different.
 First, here, any co-H space is a wedge of spheres, thus we cannot find examples of spaces of LS-category one and cone-length two.
 Moreover, Y. F\'elix and J.-C.~Thomas (\cite{FT1}) have proved that any rational space of LS-category 2 is of cone-length 2 also.
 (See also \cite{Lucia1} for a short proof for spaces without finite type restriction and admitting some torsion in their homotopy groups.)
 This result reinforces the conjecture of Lemaire and Sigrist (\cite{LemaireSigrist}) that the two invariants, $\cat$ and $\cl$, coincide for rational spaces.
 In \cite{Dupont}, N. Dupont provides a negative answer with the example of a space of LS-category 3 and cone-length 4.
 Let us also mention the existence of a family of spaces $X_{k}$ of category $k$ and cone-length $(k+1)$, constructed by D. Stanley in \cite{Don}; these examples use the torsion part of homotopy groups and are not adapted for a rational consideration.